Digital Mapping of Old Graveyard

-Then around the time when we were researching our parish history, our own local community employment scheme in Killererin carried out some recording of this cemetery and the Heritage Society employed two people from an RSS (Rural Social Scheme) to record the older part of the graveyard.
+Then around the time when we were researching our parish history, our own local community employment scheme in Killererin carried out some recording of this cemetery.
+The Heritage Society employed two people from an RSS (Rural Social Scheme) to record the older part of the graveyard.
 Unfortunately, these records too could not to be found.

 The decision was then made by our committee, that we should start again and Eileen O’Connell and myself agreed to take on the task and complete it once and for all.
 We spent many days and weeks in the graveyard through all kinds of weather and manually took photos and recorded what needed to be recorded.
 This went on for about three years and I’m sure that at every committee meeting when progress was slow, our members were getting frustrated but that was the nature of the work.
 Trying to decipher inscriptions on old headstones is not easy.

 New approach from Heritage Officer

 However, when we were nearing the end of this work, we were approached by Marie Mannion, Heritage Officer with Galway Co.
 Council, to know if we would get involved with a new initiative for graveyards being spearheaded by them.
 It would be costly but it would mean that when we were finished, our diaspora could access their records from anywhere on the planet and so we decided to abandon what we had been doing and go ahead with this new project.
 It would also mean that our graveyard would be uploaded to the Galway Co.
 Council website, making it even more accessible.
 It would all be worth it in the end!!